Trinity Site, where the first atomic bomb was tested at 5:29:45 a.m. Mountain War Time on July 16, 1945.

 The 51,500-acre area was declared a National Historic Landmark in 1975.
 The landmark includes base camp, ground zero, and the McDonald ranch house where the plutonium core to the bomb was assembled.
 Visitors to a Trinity Site Open House see Ground Zero, “Jumbo” bomb casing, the McDonald House, one of the old instrumentation bunkers, historical photos, a Fatman bomb casing, and part of the original crater left by the explosion revealing “Trinitite”.
 (Greenish colored glassy substance formed by the heat and pressure of the explosion).

-Trinity Site is open the second Saturday in April and October.
+Trinity Site is open the FIRST Saturday in April and the THIRD Saturday in October.
 The Stallion Gate Hours are from 8:00 a.m. to 2:00 p.m. and the Trinity Site closes promptly at 3:30 p.m.
 The is a Free event, open to the public and no reservations are required.
-For more information please visit https://www.wsmr.army.mil/Trinity/Pages/Home.aspx.
+For more information please visit https://www.wsmr.army.mil/fn/Pages/2022-Trinity-Site-Open-House-Dates.aspx.

 Tour Entrance Gates & Times